A woman receiving a gentle facial massage to release tension while lying down under a white blanket

 Esthetician using their fingers to massage a client’s lips and cheeks during a buccal massage

-NeoLifting® Facial & Buccal Massage
+NeoLifting® Facial & Buccal TMJ Massage

 Buccal massage, often called the “inside-out” facial, is a key part of the NeoLifting® protocol.
 This advanced technique targets the cheek and jaw muscles (both inside and outside of the mouth) to help release deep-seated tension.